 If you’re interested in field of HVAC careers, you’ll need to learn about the steps you need to take in order to qualify for employment in this field.
 These techs can work on heating, cooling and ventilation systems.
 Techs will often travel to a work site and repair and install parts, supply lines and wiring.
 These systems can control the humidity, temperature and air quality in a room.
-Individuals that want to enter this field can enroll in a certificate or degree program and will also be required to complete an apprenticeship.
+Individuals that want to enter this field can enrol in a certificate or degree program and will also be required to complete an apprenticeship.

 The prospective tech can receive training from vocational schools or community colleges by enrolling in the associate’s degree or certificate program.
 In addition to learning about air conditioning units, ventilation units and heating systems, the classwork can also include temperature control theory, equipment design, and mechanical systems.
 A student may also be required to complete a capstone project in order to be eligible for graduation.
 An employer will usually require a tech to earn EPA certification, which will qualify them to handle refrigerant units.